Winery Marketing 101: How To Increase Sales

 Using social media is a cheap way to advertise your business, so you want to ensure you’re doing it correctly.
 When using social media, it’s essential to keep your posts interesting.
 Creating similar posts with only pictures of your wine won’t keep your followers interested in what you have to share.
 If they’re not interested, they’re not communicating and doing the advertising for you.

 Pique the interests of your followers by creating associations with things that matter to them.
-Considering your customers’ interests may mean making posts with inspirational quotes, recipes including your wines as an ingredient, or sharing upcoming events.
+Considering your customers’ interests may mean posting inspirational quotes, recipes including your wines as an ingredient, or sharing upcoming events.
 Keep your posts fresh, exciting, and relevant to help increase your following and help boost sales.

 Content Marketing For Wine